 Mount Sinai Morningside and Mount Sinai West Price Transparency

 The Mount Sinai Health System is committed to price transparency and to helping you understand your out-of-pocket costs.
-This page includes links to machine-readable files with standard charges for the range of items and services provided by Mount Sinai Morningside & Mount Sinai West.
+This page includes links to machine-readable files with all standard charges.
+They include gross charges, discounted cash prices, and payer-specific negotiated charges for the range of items and services provided by Mount Sinai Morningside & Mount Sinai West.

-Mount Sinai Morningside & Mount Sinai West’s machine-readable files include standard charges for items and services we provide.
+In compliance with Centers for Medicare and Medicaid Services regulations, Mount Sinai Morningside & Mount Sinai West's machine-readable files include all standard charges.
+These include gross charges, discounted cash prices, and payer-specific negotiated charges for items and services we provide.

 However, standard charges don’t easily translate into the price of your expected care.
 Costs vary based on a variety of factors, including: